 The easiest route you can take to the Tankwa Karoo National Park from Cape Town is along the N1 and R43 to Ceres.
 Then drive north on the R46 for 40km and turn left onto the gravel R355 towards Calvinia.
 This will be the first of many gravel roads you travel towards and inside the park.
 After some 70km, turn right on the P2250 (also gravel) towards Middelpos and continue for a further 75km to reach the reception offices at Roodewerf.
 This route will take you past the wacky Tankwa Padstal, where you can stop for a cold drink or something to eat (closed on Wednesdays).
-(Note that the R355 was flooded by heavy rain in December 2022, but it’s still drivable if you take it slowly here and there.)

 If you’re approaching from the north, the R355 turnoff is just west of Calvinia.
 Drive for 50km, turn left onto the P2267.
 The Roodewerf reception offices are a further 55km along this road.
 The R355 and P2267 are gravel roads that are drivable with a 2x4 sedan.
 See ‘Getting around’ below for some tips on driving on gravel roads.